We take complaints of anti-social behaviour and neighbour nuisance seriously and we are committed to taking quick and effective action.

 What is Anti-Social Behaviour?

-Anti-social Behaviour is defined under the Anti-social Behaviour, etc (Scotland) Act 2004 as where a person:-
+Anti-Social Behaviour is defined under the Anti-Social Behaviour, etc (Scotland) Act 2004 as where a person:

 Acts in a manner that causes, or is likely to cause alarm or distress, or

-- Is likely to cause alarm or distress to at least one person who is not in the same household.
+Pursues a course of conduct that causes, or is likely to cause alarm or distress to at least one person who is not in the same household.

 What should I do if I am affected?

 There are several courses of action we can take depending on the problem.
-It is however important that we are quickly made aware of any problem so we can establish the facts during our investigation and take early action.
+It is important that we are quickly made aware of any problem so we can establish the facts during our investigation and take early action.